 In preparation for the journey of Holy Week, a service of Scripture, poetry, and music, presented in a format similar to that of Lessons and Carols.

 Tenebrae is an ancient Christian service that makes use of gradually diminishing light through the extinguishing of candles to symbolize the events of Holy Week.
-The choir sings plainchant psalms and a setting of the Lessons by the Spanish composer Victoria.
+The choir sings plainchant psalms and a setting of the Lamentations.

 Remembering the Last Supper, we gather to share a meal and worship in the Community Room, moving to the Nave to complete the liturgy with Holy Eucharist and foot washing.